Nonlinear semigroups and limit theorems for convex expectations: Introduction

 where $u^f$ denotes the unique viscosity solution of the fully nonlinear PDE

-with initial condition $u(0,x)=f(x)$ for all $x\in\R^d$.
-Moreover, the function $G$ is given by $G(a):=\frac{1}{2}\sup_{\lambda\in\Lambda}\tr(\lambda\lambda^T a)$ for a bounded closed non-empty set $\Lambda\subset\R^{d\times d}$.
-Thus, it follows from~\cite[Theorem~6.2]{GNR} that $F_G(f)=(S(1)f)(0)$ for all $f\in\Lipb$.
-We also want to mention the existence of a CLT for sublinear expectations~\cite{Peng08b}, generalizations to L\'evy processes~\cite{BM, HJLP} and results about convergence rates~\cite{HL20, HJL21, Krylov, Song}.
-Note that the proofs given in~\cite{Peng08b, Peng19} rely heavily on a deep interior estimate of a fully nonlinear PDE while the approach in~\cite{Peng10} based on tightness and weak compactness requires an additional moment condition.
-In contrast to previous works that are formulated with sublinear expectations, Theorem~\ref{thm:CLT} is, to our knowledge, the first result that is given in the convex case.
-Moreover, the proof resembles the probabilistic approach in~\cite{Peng10}, but covers the sublinear case under the more natural moment condition $\lim_{c\to\infty}\E[(|\xi_1|^2-c)^+]=0$ from~\cite{Peng19}.
+with $G(a):=\frac{1}{2}\sup_{\lambda\in\Lambda}\tr(\lambda\lambda^T a)$ for a bounded closed non-empty set $\Lambda\subset\R^{d\times d}$.
+The $G$-distribution is interpreted as a normal distribution with uncertain covariance and the corresponding CLT was proved in~\cite{Peng08b,Peng10,Peng19}.
+We also want to mention extensions to L\'evy processes, see~\cite{BM, HJLP}, and results regarding convergence rates, see~\cite{HJL21, HL20, Krylov, Song}.
+Note that the proofs given in~\cite{Peng08b,Peng19} rely heavily on a deep interior estimate of a fully nonlinear PDE while the more probabilistic approach in~\cite{Peng10} based on tightness and weak compactness requires an additional moment condition.
+Since~\cite[Theorem~6.2]{GNR} guarantees $F_G(f)=(S(1)f)(0)$ for all $f\in\Lipb$, Theorem~\ref{thm:CLT} is consistent with previous results for the sublinear expectations.
+Moreover, the proof of Theorem~\ref{thm:CLT} resembles the approach in~\cite{Peng10}, but covers the sublinear case under the more natural moment condition $\lim_{c\to\infty}\E[(|\xi_1|^2-c)^+]=0$ from~\cite{Peng19}.

-If we scale the sum of iid samples with $\nicefrac{1}{n}$ instead of $\nicefrac{1}{\sqrt{n}}$, we obtain LLN type results as well.
-In the language of semigroups this means that